 Werktitel proefschrift: 'Human-computer interaction between revenue management professionals and forecasting support systems'.
-Participeert als duale promovendus in het programma van Leiden University Dual PhD Centre The Hague.
+Participeert als duale promovendus in het programma van Leiden University Dual PhD Centre.

 I have started my PhD research in the early spring of 2011.
 I am analytical, structured and passionate about application of scientific findings in real-life, and I enjoy the combination of conducting research, giving lectures, and coaching students.
 Through my PhD project I hope to gain new insights and classroom topics to create up-to-date advanced courses, resulting in successful training of future revenue managers and gain understanding of the customers’ profile information impact on RM performance.
 My research aims to innovate hotels’ understanding of customers and to build closer ties between traditionally “hands-on” oriented industry and research community.